isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 We had been using **Google Drive and Google Office**, as well, across the company, and the collaborative features in it were well understood and used.

-The heterogenity of all of this posed to be not a problem, somewhat surprisingly.
+The heterogeneity of all of this posed to be not a problem, somewhat surprisingly.
 In fact, in many cases, the mix-and-match approach enabled us to be flexible, and work around many tools limitations, and also to expand and integrate other things easily.
 Other applications (e.g. Miro, but also many others) have since been added for many users, who have other, more specialized needs and requirements.